b-cubed-eu/documentation/dev-guide/r-packages.md

 )
 ```

-Further guidance on editing `DESCRIPTION` files can be found in R packages ([Wickham & Bryan 2023][wickham_bryan_2023]) in the [chapter on package metadata](https://r-pkgs.org/description.html).
+Further guidance on editing `DESCRIPTION` files can be found in the [chapter on package metadata](https://r-pkgs.org/description.html) in the R Packages book.
 A more detailed overview can be found in the R project [manual on writing R extensions](https://cran.rstudio.com/doc/manuals/r-release/R-exts.html#The-DESCRIPTION-file).

 ## CITATION

 R packages commonly include a `CITATION` file (no extension) that provides information about how the package should be cited.
-See the [CITATION file section](https://devguide.ropensci.org/building.html#citation-file) of [rOpenSci (2021)][ropensci_2021] for guidance.
+See the [CITATION file section](https://devguide.ropensci.org/building.html#citation-file) in the rOpenSci Packages guide for guidance.
 This file can be created with:

 ```r
 usethis::use_citation()